datacarpentry/shell-genomics/episodes/01-introduction.md

 Typing out file or directory names can waste a lot of time and it's easy to make typing mistakes.
 Instead we can use tab complete as a shortcut.
-When you start typing out the name of a directory or file, then hit the tab key, the shell will try to fill in the rest of the directory or file name.
+When you start typing out the name of a directory or file, then hit the <kbd>Tab</kbd> key, the shell will try to fill in the rest of the directory or file name.

 For example, type `cd` to go back to your home directory, then enter: